-Clinical Medical Assistant (CMA) Program
+Clinical Medical Assistant

-- a) The Clinical Medical Assistant (CMA) Program's objective/purpose is to train students on the skills necessary for employment in any modern medical facility.
-A qualified Medical Assistant student is capable of performing a wide range of duties with a variety of technical detail, thus helping a physician in many clinical situations. - b) Work Setting to find employment: Clinics, Hospitals, Medical Laboratories - c) Length of time required for completion of the Program: Eighteen (22) weeks classroom academic time and 160 hours Externship. - d) Additional Requirements for completion: Final Grade Point Average (GPA) of seventy percent (70%) or above. - e) Type of Certificate awarded: Certificate of Program Completion from TTCCT.
+- a) The Clinical Medical Assistant (CMA) Program's objective/purpose is to train students in the skills necessary for employment in any modern medical facility.
+A qualified Medical Assistant student can perform a wide range of duties with a variety of technical details, thus helping a physician in many clinical situations. - b) Work Setting to find employment: Clinics, Hospitals, Medical Laboratories - c) Length of time required for completion of the Program: 18.3 weeks classroom academic time and 160 hours Externship. - d) Additional Requirements for completion: Final Grade Point Average (GPA) of seventy percent (70%) or above. - e) Type of Certificate awarded: Certificate of Program Completion from TTCCT.
 Students will be eligible to take/challenge the National Examination, and the fee of \$155.00 will be charged to become a Certified Clinical Medical Assistant through the National Healthcareer Association (NHA).

-TABLE 2: PROGRAM OUTLINE - CLINICAL MEDICAL ASSISTANT CMA
+Table 2: PROGRAM OUTLINE - CLINICAL MEDICAL ASSISTANT

-Subject Subject title Total Lec - - Ext - Total CMA 1 Understanding the Profession 08 00 00 08

-CMA 2 The Administrative Medical Assistant & Managing the Finances 30 09 00 39 CMA 3 The Clinical Medical Assistant & Clinical Duties 50 43 00 93 CMA 4 The Clinical Laboratory 33 38 00 71 CMA 5 Career Strategies 09 00 00 09 CMA 6 Externship 00 00 160 160 Total Cor Total Contact Hours Required for Completion 90 160 380
+Subject Subject title Total Hrs Lec - Lab - Ext - Total CMA 1 Understanding the Profession 08 00 00 08 CMA 2 The Administrative Medical Assistant & Managing the Finances 30 09 00 39 CMA 3 The Clinical Medical Assistant & Clinical Duties 50 43 00 93 CMA 4 The Clinical Laboratory 33 38 00 71 CMA 5 Career Strategies 09 00 00 09 CMA 6 Externship 00 00 160 160 Total Con tact Hours Required for Completion 130 90 160 380